syncfusion-content/maui-docs/MAUI/TimePicker/getting-started.md

 ## Set height and width to the Time Picker

-The SfTimePicker control allows you to the change the height and width by using the [HeightRequest] and [WidthRequest] property in [SfTimePicker].
+The SfTimePicker control allows you to change the height and width by using the [HeightRequest] and [WidthRequest] properties in the [SfTimePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="3 5" %}